Pumpkin Snickerdoodles

 This post may contain affiliate links.
 Please read our disclosure policy.

-I think snickerdoodles are underrated cookies, and these Pumpkin Snickerdoodles are my fall take on this deserving cookie!
+I think snickerdoodles are underrated cookies, and these Pumpkin Snickerdoodles are my fall take on this delicious cookie that deserves more attention!
 They’re packed with pumpkin and pumpkin spice and good enough to eat year-round.

 Ingredients for recipe: flour, pumpkin pie spice, cream of tartar, baking soda, salt, butter, sugars, egg, pumpkin puree, and vanilla.

-• Cinnamon and sugar: You’ll roll the cookie dough in cinnamon sugar for that signature snickerdoodle crunch!
+• Coating: You’ll roll the cookie dough in cinnamon and granulated sugar for that iconic snickerdoodle crunch!

 How to Make Pumpkin Snickerdoodles